 - More brush throwing (me.)

 We are a passionate people.
 And we don’t fight often, but when we do, we make the most of our time.
-And we have participated in little marriage retreats, had some counseling.
-And we have read half of 4 highly recommended marriage books so that counts as two highly recommended marriage books.
+We have participated in little marriage retreats, had some counseling.
+Certainly, we have read half of 4 highly recommended marriage books so that counts as two highly recommended marriage books.

 And it is easier to make out than read soo… we usually opt for the making out.
 Blame dyslexia or I don’t know; we just aren’t passionate readers – kissing on the other hand…